Flushed Away: Soundtrack

 On Halloween (31 October) 2006, the Flushed Away: Music from the Motion Picture soundtrack was released by Astralwerks.

 Home media

 Flushed Away was released on DVD on 20 February 2007.
 It includes behind-the-scenes, deleted info, Jammy Dodger videos and all-new slug songs.
 It was released in the UK on 2 April 2007, where it was also packaged with a plasticine 'Slug Farm' kit.
 The film was released on Blu-ray by Universal Pictures Home Entertainment on 4 June 2019 around the world except for the UK.
 As of October 2010, 4.9 million units were sold.

-In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Studios in 2018, following NBCUniversal's 2016 acquisition of DreamWorks Animation.
+In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Pictures in 2018, following NBCUniversal's acquisition of DreamWorks Animation in 2016.